Pedrooamaroo/Spade_PublicTransportation/README.md

 [![License](https://img.shields.io/badge/License-MIT-purple.svg)](LICENSE)

 ## 🎯 Project Overview
 **Spade_PublicTransportation** is a decentralized simulation of an urban public transportation system.
-Unlike traditional centralized schedulers, this project utilizes **Agent-Oriented Programming (AOP)** where every entity—station, vehicle, passenger, and traffic light—is an autonomous agent.
+Unlike traditional centralized schedulers, this project utilizes **Agent-Oriented Programming (AOP)** where every entity, station, vehicle, passenger, and traffic light, is an autonomous agent.

 The system solves the **Dynamic Vehicle Routing Problem (DVRP)** using the **Contract Net Protocol (CNP)**.
 Vehicles bid for passengers based on their current location, fuel status, and route constraints, creating a self-organizing logistics network that adapts to breakdowns and traffic jams in real-time.